grll/mistral-finetuning-hackathon/README.md

 1. improve several aspects of Dona including guardrailing and distilling from larger models.
 2. improve the classification of law cases into relevant law categories.

+Details of how finetuning improved the solution is provided below.

 ## Solution Diagram

 ## Details of our contributions